 The First way we play Valentine’s Day Family Scavenger Hunt is we split into two teams.
 We only print one sheet for the whole team to share.
-We set a time limit when there are smaller kids playing.
+We set a time limit when smaller kids are playing.
 Usually, anyone under the age of 5.
 The winner is the team to finish first and that meets with the entire team at the designated meeting spot.
 This is a great way to play if you have a lot of smaller kids who will need assistance.
 It makes the adults and older kids lead and practice teamwork!
 Plus it is just fun to run around together inside and outside to find all the items on the list.

-Another way to play, is we each are on our own individual teams.
-Again, same rules, the winner is the team to finish first and meets with the entire team at the designated meeting spot.
+Another way to play, is we each are on our own teams.
+Again, the same rules, the winner is the team to finish first and meets with the entire team at the designated meeting spot.

-It is a simple way to spend time together, while getting out of the house for a bit.
-My kids adore going on a quick walk, because face it, winter makes us all stir crazy!
+It is a simple way to spend time together while getting out of the house for a bit.
+My kids adore going on a quick walk because face it, winter makes us all stir crazy!
 They are both pretty competitive and love trying to search for the items on the list.
 This is such a quick way to have wholesome fun together.
 Usually takes no longer than 20 – 30 minutes.
-With teams it may only last 15 minutes.
-Unless you have the kids search for everything and you only help them ?
+With teams, it may only last 15 minutes.
+Unless you have the kids search for everything and you only help them?